 But are you scratching your head wondering exactly how to buy a house?
 After years of giving advice to home buyers, money expert Clark Howard and Team Clark have come up with an easy-to-understand process.

-In this article, we’ll take a look at the process of how to buy a house in a step-by-step fashion:
+In this article, we’ll take a look at the process of buying a house step-by-step.

 Becoming a homeowner is likely the biggest financial move you will ever make in your lifetime.
-But before you can learn how to buy a house, you’ve got some homework to do.
+But before you can start the process, you’ve got some homework to do.

 Within this first step, there are four main topics we’ve got to tackle: